open-telemetry/oteps/text/0156-columnar-encoding.md

 // See the License for the specific language governing permissions and
 // limitations under the License.

+// This protocol specifies the services and messages utilized by the OTel Arrow
+// Protocol.
+It extends the OTLP protocol by representing OTLP entities in a
+// columnar manner using Apache Arrow.
+The primary objective of this new
+// protocol is to optimize transport efficiency in terms of compression (phase 1),
+// memory, and CPU usage (phase 2).
+//
+// Note: This protocol is still experimental and subject to change.

 syntax = "proto3";

 package opentelemetry.proto.experimental.arrow.v1;